Buddy Roberts: Universal Wrestling Federation (1986)

-Return to World Class Championship Wrestling (1987-1989)
+Return to World Class Championship Wrestling (1987–1989)

 In 1987, The Freebirds split up and reformed.
 Roberts and Gordy turned on Hayes and teamed with Iceman Parsons to feud with Hayes and the Von Erichs.
-Gordy eventually left Roberts to rejoin Hayes.
-The feud ended in late 1988 when Hayes and Gordy left for the NWA's Jim Crockett Promotions, and Roberts acted as a manager to the Samoan Swat Team before he retired from wrestling.
+Gordy eventually left Roberts to rejoin Hayes, turning on Roberts and cutting his hair instead of Hayes' after winning a loser-lose-hair cage match over Hayes at the 5th Von Erich Memorial Parade of Champions.
+Roberts, declaring his former partners to be traitors for befriending the Von Erichs and himself the last true Freebird, acted as a manager to the Samoan Swat Team.
+The feud ended in late 1988 when Hayes and Gordy left for the NWA's Jim Crockett Promotions, before Roberts retired from wrestling.
 Roberts also had a short feud with World Class referee David Manning, which included several gimmick matches, such as Roberts wrestling with one arm tied behind his back.
 Manning, who was touted as an accomplished amateur wrestler by the promotion to compensate for the obvious size difference between the two, won most of the matches on a fluke.

-Later career (1990-1993)
+Later career (1990–1993)

 Roberts managed Hayes and Jimmy Garvin in one match against Steve Armstrong and Tracy Smothers in World Championship Wrestling (WCW) on September 5, 1990.
-He came out of retirement on April 2, 1993 for the Global Wrestling Federation's Kerry Von Erich Memorial Show, and teamed with Michael Hayes (with Skandor Akbar in their corner), losing to Kevin Von Erich and Chris Adams (with Fritz Von Erich in their corner).
+He came out of retirement on April 2, 1993, for the Global Wrestling Federation's Kerry Von Erich Memorial Show, and teamed with Michael Hayes (with Skandor Akbar in their corner), losing to Kevin Von Erich and Chris Adams (with Fritz Von Erich in their corner).
 Roberts later developed throat cancer, and had surgery to treat it.
 He was quoted as saying "Don't smoke.
 I think the reason this happened to me is because I was smoking too much.
 I recommend to anyone who smokes to quit now.
 It is hard, but it is worth it."